History of Pete Buttigieg in Timeline

 2000: Delegate to United States Senate Youth Program

-In 2000, Pete Buttigieg was selected as a delegate from Indiana to the United States Senate Youth Program.
+In 2000, Pete Buttigieg was chosen as a delegate from Indiana to the United States Senate Youth Program.

-In 2000, Pete Buttigieg won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.
-The subject was Bernie Sanders.
+In 2000, Pete Buttigieg was valedictorian of his high school class and won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.

 2004: Graduation from Harvard

-In 2004, Pete Buttigieg graduated magna cum laude from Harvard, where he majored in history and literature.
+In 2004, Pete Buttigieg graduated magna cum laude from Harvard College and was elected a member of Phi Beta Kappa.

-In 2004, Pete Buttigieg worked on John Kerry's presidential campaign as a policy and research specialist in Arizona and New Mexico.
+In 2004, Pete Buttigieg worked on John Kerry's presidential campaign as a policy and research specialist.

 2005: Conference Director at the Cohen Group

-Since 2005, Pete Buttigieg has been involved with the Truman National Security Project, serving as a fellow.
+Since 2005, Pete Buttigieg has been involved with the Truman National Security Project.

 In 2006, Pete Buttigieg assisted Joe Donnelly's successful congressional campaign.